Why I Rescue

 If you wonder why I do this sometimes thankless job of rescuing it is because I want there to be no more Flights, no more nameless mares, so more suffering jacks.
 I want to see those animals to safety – I want to be their voice when they have none.
 Their memories will live on in me and in what I do.
 Because of them, hundreds of other horses, donkeys, and mules will be saved and will know love.
 I just wish none of them ever had to suffer.

 Currently LSER has been very active in taking in several seized animals, and we have also taken in donated horses whose owners can no longer keep them.
 Since we work through a network of foster homes, our ability to help horses is limited by the number of foster homes we have available.
 We’re almost at full capacity and are badly in need of additional foster homes.
 Please consider opening up your farm, ranch or stable, and becoming a foster home and help us help them.
 If you cannot foster, consider becoming a member and helping with trailering, checking out prospective foster and adoptive homes…there are so many ways to help us help the horses and ponies in need.
 You can also consider donating to our Extra Care Fund (for medical procedures), Facility Fund (to help us eventually have a rescue facility), Sponsorship Fund (to help care for the horses), or our general fund.
-Please visit us, or call us at (979) 776 9396, or email.
+Please visit us on-line, or call us at (979) 776 9396, or email.

 |(Back)||(Back to Home Page)|